Download This Sample

 - Moreover, they share the faith of karma.

-- Aside form ruling under dynasties, ancient China heavily relied on the feudal system.
+- Aside from ruling under dynasties, ancient China heavily relied on the feudal system.

 - The Great Wall of China was built to try and keep the Mongols away.